finlabsuk/open-banking-connector/docs/get-started/README.md

 In this section, we will set up minimal configuration and secrets using environment variables.
 (Note that Open Banking Connector uses the .NET convention of replacing ":" with "__" when environment variables are used.
 So the configuration setting `OpenBankingConnector:Database:Provider` is set by the environment variable `OpenBankingConnector__Database__Provider`.)

-### 1. Set up software statement, transport and signing keys
+### 1. Set up software statement, transport/signing/encryption keys

 Software statements (SSAs), transport keys and certs, and signing keys are supplied (alongside related data) to Open Banking Connector by means of: